irisiflimsi/harn-geomap/README.md

 image; it covers a slightly different area than the other map.
 (columbiagames.com)

-### Domain

-#### domain/rethem.tif

-This is from the old _Rethem_ module (print only) and I scanned in a version that resulted in an image of dimension 6375x4730.
-It reaches (NW) from the middle of the northern boundary of the hex _Bedenes_ is in to the SE corner of the hex _Heroth_ is in.  (columbiagames.com)

-#### domain/afarezirs.tif

-See Community Maps.

-#### domain/denia-marsh.tif

-See Community Maps.

-### Local
+### Other Images

-#### local/harn_pottage...
+For any other image, the extracting process is similar.
+If you provide me with proof that you "own" a version of the commercial images, I will send the converted GeoTIFF to you (until I get too many requests).
+For community images I will send them on request (assuming I have them).
+If I get many requests, I will ask you to contact the copyright owners such that I can include the images here and make additional, seperate requests obsolete.
+For community images this is generally not a problem.
+In fact, my own I have already included.
+For the commercial images, I expect the process to be different.
+Maybe they will provide their own installation in the future.

-All these maps are arbitrarily placed, where it suited my campaign.
-The naming is such that the _first number_ is the Harn pottage edition and the _second number_ the page.
-They serve as backdrops for the interior maps, so you even if you place them elsewhare the relationship between local and interior map is conserved.
-See Community Maps.
-(Mike St. Pierre)
+The generic community maps I converted are all arbitrarily placed, where it suited my campaign.
+The naming is such that the _first number_ is the edition (e.g. _pottage3_) and the _second number_ the page.
+They serve as backdrops for the interior maps, so even if you place them elsewhare the relationship between local and interior map is conserved.
+See also _Community Maps_.

-#### local/golotha.tif

-I scanned may printed version from _Columbia Games_ to get a 4426x2906 image.  (columbiagames.com)

-### Interior

-#### interior/harn_pottage...

-See Community Maps.
-Also see local maps above for the naming scheme and the use you may make of the "randomly" placed locations.
-Also observe that the images are extracted from the PDFs and I tried to make them as "tight" as possible on ground level.
-Other levels are expanded, so I only needed to create a _points_ file once.
-(Mike St. Pierre)

-#### interior/golotha...

-I scanned as scavenged all material I could get my hands on and this is a mixture of Community and Company maps.
-Under these conditions it is as "tight" as possible.
-Probably the most difficult to create yet, but I hope it will still be of use.

-#### interior/kustan_...

-Again, use a scan or extract as "tight" as possible.
-(Alun Reeves/columbiagames.com)

 ## Community Maps

-These maps are obtained from _lythia.com_.
+These maps are mostly obtained from _lythia.com_.
 I hope to host the converted maps in the future.
 Until then you can get them from me privately through email, if you prove you are aware of who alleges Copyright.